Last updated: September 17, 2020

 You can find the start of the Nature Trail right opposite the War Memorial at the car park.
 From there you follow the signs for the Nature Trail, McComb Hill Track and Wildflower Walk.

-Take a moment to read the information boards along the way about the local flora and fauna and Aboriginal heritage.
+Take your time to read the interesting information boards along the way about the local flora and fauna and Aboriginal heritage.

 As you continue your walk around the lake, you will reach the wetlands that were artificially created by the damming of the creek.
 Now they form part of a very important local ecosystem.

-Enjoy the little waterfalls and footbridges as you stroll through this picturesque area.
-You may even spot some of the local residents, such as black swans, swamphens and freshwater fish.
+Enjoy the little waterfalls and footbridges as you make your way through this beautiful area.
+You may even spot some of the local residents, such as black swans, swamphens, and freshwater fish.

-If you miss the turning point and keep going straight, you will be doing the Curl Curl Track which doesn’t actually form part of the circuit track.
+If you miss the turning point and keep going straight, you will be doing the Curl Curl Track, which doesn’t form part of the circuit track.
 Be mindful that it’s very easy to miss that turning point, as the signage isn’t very good.

-The second part of the circuit track is not super hard and offers a few good opportunities to rest up at the edge of the lake.
+The second part of the circuit track is not very hard, and offers a few good opportunities to rest up along the shores of the lake.

 Manly Dam Wall

-Towards the end of the walk, you’ll get the chance to walk on top of the Manly Dam wall, which is a great way to end this circuit trail.
+Towards the end of the walk, you will get the chance to walk on top of the Manly Dam wall, which is a great way to end this circuit trail.

 The Manly Dam walk is a great day out for the whole family.
 The walk itself is relatively long but not too hard.

 The Manly Dam Reserve is also very popular with mountain bikers, and for good reason.
-Hikers and mountain bikers follow separate paths for most of the circuit but there are some stretches that are shared.
+Hikers and mountain bikers follow separate paths for most of the circuit but there are some stretches that are shared, so please be careful.

 Starts your walk at the car park at the end of King Street and walk away from the dam wall.
-Continue walking past a few picnic areas and a toilet block until you end up at the walking circuit.
+Continue walking past a few picnic areas and a toilet block until you end up at start of the circuit trail.

-Although the trail is relatively easy to follow, with a healthy sense of direction, it’s still possible to get off track.
-So before you go out to do this hike, it’s recommended to familiarise yourself with the circuit track to avoid getting lost.
+Although the trail is relatively easy to follow, with a healthy sense of direction, there are some parts where proper signage is lacking.
+So before you go out to do this hike, it’s recommended to familiarise yourself with the trail to avoid getting lost.